aersoares81/mia-helper-scripts/README.md

 python create_fasta_from_mia.py -m assembly.41
 ```

-The script has a number of default paramters que that can be changed:
+The script has a number of default parameters que that can be changed:

 ```
   -c COVERAGE, --coverage COVERAGE